 Site: 23.5 acres.

 Exterior Finish: Reinforced concrete faced with white marble aggregate and cast stone.

-Ordinance Rooms: Four ordinance rooms (stationary) and twelve sealing.
+Ordinance Rooms: Four ordinance rooms (stationary) and thirteen sealing.

 Total Floor Area: 110,000 square feet.

 The Seattle Washington Temple is located off I-90 on a gently rising hill across from Bellevue College in Bellevue, Washington.
 The captivating landscaping that surrounds the temple features a cascading water feature, family-themed statues, and numerous brightly colored flowers, hedges, and trees.
 The site is surrounded by a grove of beautiful Washington evergreens.

 The Seattle Washington Temple was originally named the Seattle Temple.

 The Seattle Washington Temple is one of five temples featuring an angel Moroni statue holding the gold plates.
 (The other four temples are the Los Angeles California Temple, Washington D.C.
 Temple, Jordan River Utah Temple, and México City México Temple.)

 Because the Seattle Washington Temple would be situated near the Bellevue Airfield, the proposed height of the spire was reduced, and a red strobe warning light was installed at the base of the angel Moroni statue.
 When the airfield closed in 1983, the light was permanently shut off.

 The construction of the Seattle Washington Temple was opposed by various anti-Mormon groups.
 During the temple dedication, one group of women even chained themselves to the front gates as a demonstration of their opposition to the Church's position on the Equal Rights Amendment.